 - Merge Fields

-Labels can be added to organize the fields in a screen.
+Labels organize the fields in a screen.

-A pop-up will appear, prompting you to enter a title.
+A pop-up appears, prompting you to enter a title.
 Once you enter your label title, click Save.
 A label cannot be more than 255 characters in length.

-- You can edit your label at any time by clicking the Edit icon.
+You can edit your label at any time by clicking the Edit icon.

-- You can delete a label by clicking the trashcan icon.
+You can delete a label by clicking the trash can icon.